alphagov/gds_metrics_ruby/README.md

 While common metrics are recorded by default, you can also:

 * record your own metrics such as how many users are signed up for your service, or how many emails it's sent
-* use the Prometheus interface to set your own metrics as the metrics Ruby gem is built on top of the [Prometheus Ruby Client][]
+* use the Prometheus interface to set your own metrics as the metrics Ruby gem is built on top of [prometheus-client-mmap][]

 You can read more about the different types of metrics available in the [Prometheus documentation][].